stackbit-projects/lingomap-8b03c/content/pages/support-us.md

 How to donate:

 1. Open this webpage in WeChat if you're not there already.
+(Might have to copy/paste this page's URL and send it to yourself first in WeChat.)

-2. Long-press this QR code and select scan.
+2. Long-press this QR code and select Scan QR Code.

 ![](/images/WechatPayMe-6ca3ed47.jpeg)

+Thank you!
+Your help is greatly appreciated!